Through Volunteering You Can Help Those Who Encounter the Same Obstacles as You

 This is her story.

-My volunteering journey began when I was in secondary school.
-It is when I noticed a lot of things around me that I wanted to change.
+My volunteering journey began when I was in secondary school, when I noticed a lot of things around me that I wanted to change.
 I recognised I could do something to benefit my community whilst also learning from those around me.
 I was a very curious child and had an insatiable thirst to know more about people, things and accepted ideas.

 I am currently pursuing a Master of Philosophy (MPhil) in Development Studies at the University of Oxford.
 I wanted to understand the links between global and local processes of change.
 The discipline of development studies combines various subjects including anthropology, economics, history and politics to explore concepts and practices around managed and unmanaged change.